-Brett D. Nelson, MD, MPH, DTM&H is Associate Professor at Harvard Medical School and an attending pediatrician and global health faculty member in the Division of Global Health at MassGeneral Hospital for Children.
+Brett D. Nelson, MD, MPH, DTM&H is a Professor at Harvard Medical School and an attending pediatrician and global health faculty member in the Division of Global Health at MassGeneral Hospital for Children.
 His professional interests are advocacy and health care provision for vulnerable populations, particularly children and individuals affected by conflict and disaster.
 He helped establish the nation’s first Pediatric Global Health Fellowship at Massachusetts General Hospital and was its first fellow.
 Dr Nelson has advanced degrees in public health (Johns Hopkins) and tropical medicine (London School of Hygiene and Tropical Medicine).
 He has been involved in pediatric care, academic research, and consultancy in over a dozen crisis-affected countries while working for organizations such as the Centers for Disease Control, International Rescue Committee, International Red Cross and Red Crescent, and Médecins Sans Frontières (Doctors Without Borders).
-Recently in Liberia, Dr Nelson served as Liberia’s Senior Pediatrician and as the Interim Chair of Pediatrics and Newborn Medicine for the country's sole teaching hospital.
+Dr Nelson served as Liberia’s Senior Pediatrician and as the Interim Chair of Pediatrics and Newborn Medicine for the country's sole teaching hospital.
 Dr Nelson directs a tropical medicine and global health course at Harvard Medical School.
 He is the editor of the Wiley-Blackwell global health textbook, Essential Clinical Global Health.

 Ann Evensen, MD, FAAFP is Associate Professor of Family Medicine at the University of Wisconsin (UW) School of Medicine.
 Dr Evensen is a 1995 graduate of the UW School of Medicine and Public Health and completed a family medicine residency in Renton, Washington.
 She was in private practice in Washington and rural Wisconsin before joining the UW Department of Family Medicine and Community Health (DFMCH) in 2005.
 She is the Department’s Director of Global Health and residency faculty member.
 Her clinical interests are global health, faculty development, postpartum hemorrhage, and the intersection of primary care and emergency care.
 She was the inaugural course director and is an ongoing advisor for the Advanced Life Support in Obstetrics (ALSO) programs in both Ethiopia (2010) and India (2011).
 She is a contributing editor and author in emergency obstetrics skills training curricula including ALSO, Basic Life Support in Obstetrics (BLSO), Comprehensive Advanced Life Support – Essentials (CALS-E), and the GVK Emergency Management and Research Institute’s Manual of Prehospital Emergency Care Protocols, 2nd edition which is used by over 20,000 Indian emergency medical technicians.
 She is a board member of the American Academy of Family Physicians’ Patient Safety and Maternity Care Board and the ALSO India Advisory Board.
 Since 2013, she has been an advisor to the inaugural family medicine residency program in Ethiopia.